jTomiak-28/tomiak-chemnitzer.github.io/_pages/music-library.md

   image_description: "The Chemnitzer instrument on a mantle next to a vintage radio"
 ---
 <link rel="preload" as="image" href="/assets/images/headers/radio-and-conc.jpg" fetchpriority="high">
-My great-grandfather Walter Waczka had a collection of over 300 pieces of sheet music.
+My great-grandfather Walter Maczka had a collection of over 300 pieces of sheet music.
 I scanned and sorted his collection to make these pieces available for practice and study.
 You can search the library below by title, key, publisher, date, and more - any of the info listed on that piece's page.